Acetylcysteine Side Effects

 Medically reviewed by Drugs.com.
 Last updated on Feb 2, 2023.

 Applies to acetylcysteine: oral capsule, oral solution, oral tablet.
 Other dosage forms:

 Along with its needed effects, acetylcysteine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking acetylcysteine:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking acetylcysteine:

 Some side effects of acetylcysteine may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 - Mild nausea

 For Healthcare Professionals

 Applies to acetylcysteine: compounding powder, inhalation solution, intravenous solution, oral capsule, oral tablet, oral tablet effervescent.

 The most common adverse events were anaphylactoid reaction, nausea, vomiting, flushing, and skin rash.[Ref]